streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 #### Updating a slider with no default value

 For the first two sliders above, as soon as the min or max value is changed, the sliders reset to the min value.
-The changing of the min or max value makes it a "new" widget from Streamlit's perspective and so it is recreated from scratch when the app reruns with the changed parameter.
-Since no default value is defined, the widget will reset to its min value.
+The changing of the min or max value makes them "new" widgets from Streamlit's perspective and so they are recreated from scratch when the app reruns with the changed parameters.
+Since no default value is defined, each widget will reset to its min value.
 This is the same with or without a key since it's seen as a new widget either way.
 There is a subtle point to understand about pre-existing keys connecting to widgets.
 This will be explained further down in [Widget life cycle](#widget-life-cycle).

 #### Updating a slider with a default value

-For the last two sliders above, a change to the min or max value will result in the widget being seen as "new" and thus recreated like before.
-Since a default value of 5 is defined, the widget will reset to 5 whenever the min or max is changed.
+For the last two sliders above, a change to the min or max value will result in the widgets being seen as "new" and thus recreated like before.
+Since a default value of 5 is defined, each widget will reset to 5 whenever the min or max is changed.
 This is again the same (with or without a key).

 A solution to [Retain statefulness when changing a widget's parameters](#retain-statefulness-when-changing-a-widgets-parameters) is provided further on.